commercialhaskell/stack/doc/commands/config_command.md

 Available commands:
   install-ghc              Configure whether or not Stack should automatically
                            install GHC when necessary.
+  install-msys             Configure whether or not Stack should automatically
+                           install MSYS2 when necessary.
   package-index            Configure Stack's package index recommend-stack-upgrade  Configure whether or not Stack should notify the user
                            if it identifes a new version of Stack is available.